craftcms/docs/docs/2.x/plugins/working-with-elements.md

 ## Fetching Elements

-To fetch elements in Craft, you first need to create a new <api:Craft\ElementCriteriaModel> instance (yes, the same type of object used to [fetch elements from your templates](../templating/elementcriteriamodel.md)).
+To fetch elements in Craft, you first need to create a new <craft2:Craft\ElementCriteriaModel> instance (yes, the same type of object used to [fetch elements from your templates](../templating/elementcriteriamodel.md)).

-<api:Craft\ElementsService> provides a `getCriteria()` function that makes this easy:
+<craft2:Craft\ElementsService> provides a `getCriteria()` function that makes this easy:

 ```php
 $criteria = craft()->elements->getCriteria(ElementType::Entry);